wguesdon/Portfolio/Data_Science_projects/Determine_Risks_Factors_Associated_with_Strokes/README.md

 * Hypertension
 * Heart Disease

 These features could be used to build a machine learning model of stroke risk using the logistic regression or random forest.
-Although given the limited number of initial observations, such a model is more at risk to overfit even after correction for sample unbalanced.
+Although given the limited number of initial observations, such a model is more at risk to overfit even after correction for sample unbalance.